Encouraging Reading

 At Ludlow Primary School, we understand the importance of reading and value the support parents give us with regards to their child learning to read, and developing an enjoyment of it.

-Ludlow Primary School's Virtual Library!
+Ludlow Primary School's Virtual Library

 Have you seen our Virtual Library?
 Click on the image to have a look!
 All of the books on the shelves have all been chosen to support our school’s curriculum drivers: 'Confident Communicator', 'Healthy Body, Healthy Mind', 'Growth Mindset' and 'Citizens of the World'.
 Click on each of the books to read an extract from the book or to hear a video of the book being read.